0xsyr0/Awesome-Cybersecurity-Handbooks/handbooks/12_reporting_tools.md

 | Ghostwriter | Ghostwriter is a Django-based web application designed to be used by an individual or a team of red team operators. | https://github.com/GhostManager/Ghostwriter |
 | Awesome Markdown | A collection of awesome markdown goodies (libraries, services, editors, tools, cheatsheets, etc.) | https://github.com/mundimark/awesome-markdown |

-## Folder Structure on operations server
+## Folder Structure on Operations Server

 ```c
 assessment_name